spamhaus/spamassassin-dqs/README.md

 	# spamassassin --lint
 ```

 This command checks the whole SA installation; if you don't see any output then congratulations!
 You successfully installed SH's SA setup.
+You only need to restart Spamassassin to have the plugin loaded.

 ## Plugin internals